LouisMazel/maz-ui/packages/docs/docs/components/maz-dropzone.md

 ---
-description: MazDropzone is a stand-alone component to help user upload different type of files with a beautiful design system.
+description: MazDropzone is a standalone component to help user upload different type of files with a beautiful design system.
 It works with dropzone.js and is not SSR compatible with Nuxt.JS
 ---

 # MazDropzone